 - burdening their family with matters that they were unprepared for

 Whether you intend to transfer your company to family, partners, managers, a third party, private equity or a strategic buyer, exit planning is well worth it.

 - Identifies value gaps and transferability obstacles – a key starting point

 - Establishes clear priorities, strategies and time frame

 - Makes the company more attractive to buyers

 - Prevents costly mistakes

-Fortunately, you don’t have to spend your time learning the ins and outs of succession planning.
-This is where Exit Strategies comes in!
-Contact Al Statz or Ron Mills for an initial conversation.
+Fortunately, you don’t have to spend your time learning the ins and outs of exit planning.
+This is where Exit Strategies comes in.
+Contact Al Statz for an initial conversation.
 Everything we discuss will remain confidential.